agile-dev-assignments/project-setup-team-ikedacho-visionary/back-end/README.md

 #### 1. To Successfully Connect Your Instagram Account to O-Zone Account

--   You must test this feature in our website hosting online which is [https://ozonewebapp.com/](https://ozonewebapp.com/).
+-   You must test this feature in our website hosting online of domain ozonewebapp: [https://ozonewebapp.com/](https://ozonewebapp.com/).
 You cannot test it locally on your machine with the server running on localhost.

 -   According to the policy of Instagram Basic Display API, before Instagram approves our [App Review request](https://developers.facebook.com/docs/app-review/introduction), only Instagram account that is added as Instagram Testers of our app can use Instagram API in our app.